RoamGuru Roam Guru

 Food: Beyond the Clichés

-Fabulous Welsh Cakes in the High Street Arcade makes them continuously throughout the day.
+Welsh Cakes: Fabulous Welsh Cakes in the High Street Arcade makes them continuously.
 A box of six costs £4.50.
-Eat them warm—they're like sweet scones studded with currants, and they're the taste of Cardiff childhood.
-The woman who runs the stall has been there for fifteen years and recognizes regulars by their order.
+Eat them warm—they're sweet scones studded with currants, the taste of Cardiff childhood.

 The National Museum: A World-Class Collection Nobody Knows About

 The National Museum Cardiff (Cathays Park, CF10 3NP) houses one of Europe's finest collections of Impressionist paintings outside Paris.
-Monet, Renoir, Van Gogh, Cézanne—they're all here, acquired by Welsh industrialists in the late 1800s and donated to the nation.
+Monet, Renoir, Van Gogh, Cézanne—all here, acquired by Welsh industrialists in the late 1800s and donated to the nation.

 The details: Free entry.
 Open Tuesday-Sunday 10:00 AM to 5:00 PM, closed Mondays.
-The natural history section has dinosaur skeletons and the world's largest leatherback turtle (stuffed, obviously).
+Natural history section has dinosaur skeletons and the world's largest leatherback turtle.

-Most visitors head straight for the Impressionists, but the Welsh art collection is equally interesting—Augustus John's portraits of bohemian life in early 1900s London, his sister Gwen John's quiet interior scenes, Richard Wilson's landscapes that established British landscape painting.
+Most visitors head straight for the Impressionists, but the Welsh art collection is equally interesting—Augustus John's portraits, Gwen John's quiet interiors, Richard Wilson's landscapes.

 The museum café is decent—winter vegetable soup for £5.50, good coffee for £2.90.
-But the real secret is the surrounding park, Cathays Park, which looks properly Victorian-grand on frosty mornings.
+The surrounding park, Cathays Park, looks properly Victorian-grand on frosty mornings.

 Bute Park: Winter Walking

 The 130-acre park behind the castle was once the Bute family's private grounds.
-Now it's public space, and in winter—bare trees, frost on the grass, the River Taff running high after rain—it has a melancholy beauty.
+In winter—bare trees, frost on the grass, the River Taff running high—it has a melancholy beauty.

-The Castle Loop: Enter from Castle Street, follow the perimeter path past the Roman walls, through the arboretum ( labelled trees from around the world), and back along the river.
-Takes about an hour, mostly flat, can be muddy after rain.
+The Castle Loop: Enter from Castle Street, follow the perimeter path past the Roman walls, through the arboretum, and back along the river.
+About an hour, mostly flat, can be muddy after rain.

-The Blackweir Bridge: A Victorian footbridge over the Taff, accessed from the northern end of the park.
-The view upriver, with woods on both banks and herons fishing in the shallows, feels miles from the city.
-In winter, with bare branches creating patterns against grey skies, it's striking.
+The Blackweir Bridge: A Victorian footbridge at the park's northern end.
+The view upriver, with woods on both banks and herons fishing, feels miles from the city.

 Practicalities: Paths can be icy in January.
 Wear proper boots.
-The light fades early—don't get caught out after 3:30 PM if you want to see where you're going.
+Light fades early—don't get caught out after 3:30 PM.

 The Neighbourhoods Beyond the Centre

-Brodie's Coffee Co (Kings Road, CF11 9DF) does excellent flat whites and sourdough toast.
-The Pontcanna Inn (36 Cathedral Road, CF11 9LL) is a proper local pub with a garden that's somehow always sunny.
-The whole area is worth wandering on a Saturday morning.
+Pontcanna — West of the castle, tree-lined Victorian streets, independent cafés, village atmosphere.
+Brodie's Coffee Co (Kings Road, CF11 9DF) does excellent flat whites.
+The Pontcanna Inn (36 Cathedral Road, CF11 9LL) is a proper local pub.

-The student area around Cardiff University.
+Cathays — The student area around Cardiff University.
 Cheap cafés, vintage shops, graffiti-covered lanes.
-The Fishguard Pub (58-60 Woodville Road, CF24 4EB) is a classic student dive—cheap pints, sticky floors, inexplicably good chips.
+The Fishguard Pub (58-60 Woodville Road, CF24 4EB) is a classic student dive.

-North of the centre, this ancient village (technically part of Cardiff since 1922) has a proper cathedral and a high street that time forgot.
-Llandaff Cathedral (Cathedral Green, CF5 2LA) dates to 1107 and contains Jacob Epstein's controversial "Christ in Majesty" sculpture—twenty feet tall, modernist, divisive.
-The cathedral is open daily 7:30 AM to 6:00 PM, free entry.
+Llandaff — North of the centre, an ancient village with a proper cathedral and high street that time forgot.
+Llandaff Cathedral (Cathedral Green, CF5 2LA) dates to 1107 and contains Jacob Epstein's controversial "Christ in Majesty"—twenty feet tall, modernist, divisive.
+Open daily 7:30 AM to 6:00 PM, free entry.

 Where to Stay